 I hope these resources and Knowledge will become helpful to you in the future.
 And I continue to make this type of resource and knowledge-sharing posts on my website.

-If you have any suggestions then feel free to ask in the comments and through email id, if you want to write an article on the website, please contact us by this mail id: [email protected]
+If you have any suggestions then feel free to ask in the comments and through email ID, if you want to write an article on the website, please contact us by this email id: [email protected]

 And you can also follow our LinkedIn group which is specially made for sharing information related to Industrial Automation and Instrumentation.